 Gender can also be understood as distinct to ‘gender identity’, which refers to a person’s internal sense and experience of their gender.
 This may or may not correspond to the sex they were assigned at birth or within the traditional categories of woman/female and man/male.
 In broad terms, individuals whose sexual orientation, gender identity, or sexual practices fall outside of – or are perceived to by others – traditional categories and norms are increasingly referred to as sexual and gender minorities (SGM).
 They may more commonly be referred to by the acronym LGBTI, which stands for lesbian, gay, bisexual, trans, intersex.
 For more information about the ways in which sexuality can impact on experiences of forced migration, see this page on the Rights in Exile website.

 The importance of gender in the refugee context

-Women’s experiences of persecution have tended to be excluded from the dominant interpretation of the 1951 Convention Relating to the Status of Refugees (‘the Refugee Convention’) for a number of different reasons.
-Many of these stem from the fact that the roles of men and women in the societies from which asylum seekers originate are different from those in the countries in which they seek protection.
+Gender has typically been neglected in the dominant interpretation of the 1951 Convention Relating to the Status of Refugees (‘the Refugee Convention’) because unlike other aspects of difference including race, religion and nationality, it is not listed as one of the enumerated Convention Grounds that can form the basis of a claim for protection under international law.
+But gender can play an important role in shaping experiences of persecution.
 In many countries women suffer the same deprivation and harm that is common to other refugees.
 For example, they may be targeted because they are political activists, community organisers, members of women’s movements or persist in demanding that their rights or those of their relatives or community members are respected.
 In addition however, the experiences of women often differ significantly from those of men because women’s political protest, activism and resistance may manifest itself in different ways.
 For example:

 - Women may hide people, pass messages or provide community services, food, clothing and medical care;